Ubuntu Pro - FAQ

 Hey!

-The free license works for up to 5 machines (can be 5 VMs) and is limited to personal and small-scale commercial use.
-For details, check the Ubuntu Pro Personal - terms of service, but the unlimited VMs offer doesn’t apply here.
+The free license works for up to 5 physical machines and is limited to personal and small-scale commercial use.

 You will receive a token to attach an Ubuntu Pro subscription to your machines.
 The token is the same for each machine you attach to a single subscription.
 Check this tutorial to find out how to obtain a token and attach a subscription to your Ubuntu machines.